sddaphal/SVM_for_classification/README.md

 # SVM_for_classification
-This implements SVM to solve binary classification problems
+This implements SVM algorithm to solve binary classification problems
 * Hinge loss function with penalty term is used
 * Solved with stochatic subgradient descent